assiist-team/1584-inventory/dev_docs/actively_implementing/COLLAPSE_DUPLICATE_ITEMS_UI_PLAN.md

 - `bookmark` (boolean)

 Notes:
+- Items with null/empty SKU are **not grouped** (each appears individually).
 - We intentionally do **not** include `itemId` (would defeat grouping).
 - We intentionally do **not** include image URLs; the group header can show the first item’s primary image as a representative.
+- Grouping is based on SKU rather than description to ensure items with the same SKU are grouped together regardless of description variations.

 ### Context: TransactionItemsList (form `TransactionItemFormData`)
 Transaction items can be duplicated (especially from Wayfair imports).
 They are not persisted yet, so we can add a **UI-only group key** reliably.